 Bartlett, Anthony W. Virtually Christian: How Christ Changes Human Meaning and Makes Creation New.
 Washington: O-Books, 2011.
 Paper, 290 pages.
+How is it possible to change the conversation in Christianity?
+So it is no longer locked in tired old grids, yet still remains radically faithful to its origins?
+The ground-breaking thought of René Girard makes this dream a reality, allowing us to interpret the biblical text in a vital and fresh mode of anthropological revelation.
+This book provides a vital contemporary reading of both classical Christian thought and emerging 21st century Christianity.
 John Caputo writes, “Tony Bartlett makes a stunning presentation of Christianity as the transformation of desire from violence to non violence from retribution to forgiveness from competition to compassion from acquisitiveness to giving.”

 Beck, Richard.
 Unclean: Meditations on Purity, Hospitality, and Morality.
 Cascade Books, 2011.
 Paper, 201 pages.
 With Mimetic Theory very much in play, this book analyses a fundamental element of sacred violence, purity.
 The official book description: “‘I desire mercy, not sacrifice’.
 Echoing Hosea, Jesus defends his embrace of the unclean in the Gospel of Matthew, seeming to privilege the prophetic call to justice over the Levitical pursuit of purity.
 And yet, as missional faith communities are well aware, the tensions and conflicts between holiness and mercy are not so easily resolved.
 In an unprecedented fusion of psychological science and theological scholarship, Richard Beck describes the pernicious (and largely unnoticed) effects of the psychology of purity upon the life and mission of the church.”